nx-lr/protea/readme.md

 ### Variables

-Protea has two ways to declare variables - `var` to declare a mutable variable and `val` to declare an immutable one.
+Trinity has two ways to declare variables - `var` to declare a mutable variable and `val` to declare an immutable one.

 Declarations are scoped through code blocks, one such example is `do`.
 Also take note that in code blocks, the last line is implicitly returned.